^

 <15

-When assessing the nutritional status of children, most criteria and classifications of malnutrition are difficult to use or even impossible to use.
-It is necessary to take into account the age and rapid growth rates of the child's body.
-Calculation of BMI for young children is not very informative, and it can be used only in children over 12 years of age; in children under 12 years as a criterion of malnutrition, the percentage of deviation from the weight is used.
-To determine the severity of hypotrophy in young children, the classification of J. Waterlaw is widely used in the world.
+When assessing the nutritional status of children, most criteria and classifications of malnutrition are difficult or even impossible to use.
+It is necessary to take into account the age and rapid growth rate of the child's body.
+Calculating BMI for young children is uninformative and can only be used for children over 12 years old; in children under 12 years old, the percentage of deviation from the expected weight is used as a criterion for hypotrophy.
+The classification of J. Waterlow is widely used in the world to determine the severity of hypotrophy in young children.

-The corresponding (ideal) body weight in children is determined using tables of centile or higher body mass distributions depending on the growth and age of the child.
+The expected (ideal) body weight of children is determined using tables of centile or percentage distributions of body weight depending on the child’s height and age.

-In addition to body length and body weight, the head, chest, abdomen, shoulder, hip circumference, as well as the thickness of the skin-fat folds at standard points are estimated in children in the study of anthropometric indices.
-In children of early age, great importance is attached to the indices of the head circumference, the number of teeth and the size of the fontanelles.
+In addition to body length and weight, when studying anthropometric indicators in children, the circumference of the head, chest, abdomen, shoulder, hip, as well as the thickness of the skin-fat folds at standard points are assessed.
+In young children, great importance is attached to the indicators of head circumference, the number of teeth and the size of the fontanelles.

-The results of laboratory studies in children with hypotrophy show significant changes in the biochemical markers of protein metabolism: when marasmus is characterized by a moderate decrease in the total protein and albumin content of blood serum, a decrease in the absolute number of peripheral blood lymphocytes; at kwashiorkor the level of albumin and other transport proteins is significantly reduced.
-The level of urea in children with hypotrophy is sharply reduced or is at the lower limit of the norm, while the level of creatinine practically does not change.
-Urine may increase the level of creatinine, the total urine nitrogen is usually lower.
+Laboratory test results in children with hypotrophy show significant changes in biochemical markers of protein metabolism: marasmus is characterized by a moderate decrease in the content of total protein and albumin in the blood serum, a decrease in the absolute number of peripheral blood lymphocytes; with kwashiorkor, the level of albumin and other transport proteins is significantly reduced.
+The level of urea in children with hypotrophy is sharply reduced or is at the lower limit of the norm, while the level of creatinine remains virtually unchanged.
+The level of creatinine in urine may increase, total nitrogen in urine is usually reduced.

-Proteins of blood serum are more indicative markers of protein starvation than the volume of muscle mass, but their sensitivity to changes in the internal environment depends on their half-life.
-To monitor the effectiveness of treatment, it is better to use short-lived proteins.
+Serum proteins are more indicative markers of protein starvation than muscle mass, but their sensitivity to changes in the internal environment depends on their half-life.
+Short-lived proteins are better for monitoring the effectiveness of treatment.

 Protein markers of nutritional status (Cynober L, 2000)